tkreyche/I75W-Raymarine-Autopilot/README.md

 The ones I'm using are 64x64 with 2mm pitch, which are 128x128mm in physical size.
 I also have some 128x64 2mm pitch panels but they are a little big for my boat.
 My plan for the time being is to just emulate the Tillerpilot display with text.
 Panels can be chained to create a larger display.
 Controller boards have limits to the total size of the displays they can handle.

-### Microcontroller
+### Microcontroller Board
-The display panels need a controller.
-There are various boards available that include the Hub 75 interface.
-Adafruit makes a HAT for a Pi also there are ESP-32 versions.
+The LED matrix display panel need a separate controller.
+This project uses a Pimoroni board https://shop.pimoroni.com/products/interstate-75-w?variant=54977948713339.
+It's reliable and fast, and Pimoroni's custom micropython build includes the matrix drivers.
+The board has wifi and Bluetooth connectivity.
-I'm using the Pimoroni board https://shop.pimoroni.com/products/interstate-75-w?variant=54977948713339 It's reliable and fast and they have their own custom micropython build that includes the matrix drivers.
-It has wifi and Bluetooth.
-It's based on a RP2350, which has plenty of memory and one core easily handles everything.
+There are other boards available that include the Hub 75 interface from Adafruit and other vendors, for the Raspberry Pi and ESP-32.

 ### Power Requirement
 The hardware runs on 5v and will need a voltage coverter for a 12 or 24v system.
 It can be powered from a USB-C cable or a simple 5v power cable.